All India Institute of Medical Sciences, Kalyani: Research and Collaborations

 AIIMS Kalyani has been closely associated with research activities since its establishment.
 Research in medicine and allied sciences is one of the major functions of AIIMS Kalyani.
 A total of 12 research projects have been initiated by the faculty members of AIIMS Kalyani in 2019–20.
 The institute runs a Short Term Studentship (STS) scheme under Indian Council of Medical Research (ICMR).
 Recent projects include ICMR-funded bacteriophage repository and WB-DSTBT-funded snakebite point-of-care testing in the Microbiology Department.

 The Institute signed MoU with another premier Institution IISER Kolkata for further Research & Development opportunities in Jan 2020. signed a MoU for development of a collaborative platform for academic and research promotion and potential faculty and students exchange program in near future with NIBMG, IIIT Kalyani in September 2021.

 In July 2023 signed an agreement with IIT Kharagpur for collaboration in education, research and medical services.

-An MoU was signed on December 17, 2024, between Power Grid Corporation of India and AIIMS Kalyani for installing 10 Remote Operation Theatre Tables and 6 Anesthesia Workstations under Corporate social responsibility, with a project cost of ₹5.37 Crore.
+On December 17, 2024, Power Grid Corporation of India signed a MoU with Institute to provide ten remote operation theatre tables and six anesthesia workstations.
+Funded under a Corporate Social Responsibility (CSR) initiative, the project carries a total valuation of ₹5.37 crore.